makrai/notes/zhou2106-finetune-bert-acl22.md

 ### Higher layers do not change arbitrarily

 * Mosbach+ (2020b) show that higher layers change more than the lower
-* nL, we find that higher layers still remain close to the original reprs.
-To
+* nL, we find that higher layers still remain close to the original reprs
 * we compare each layer during fine-tuning to its corresponding original pretrained one
   * spatial similarity between two representations is calculated as the Pearson correlation coefficient of their distance vectors (§2)
-  * Intuitively, a classifier learns a decision boundary that traverses the region between clusters, which makes the distances between clusters more relevant to our analysis (as opposed to the spatial structure of points within each cluster)
+  * Intuitively, a classifier learns a decision boundary that traverses the region between clusters => the distances between clusters more relevant to our analysis than the spatial structure of points within each cluster
 * Figure 4 shows the results for all four tasks
-  * We exclude the TREC-50 task because it is non-linear.
+  * We exclude the TREC-50 task because it is non-linear:
     We cannot have the distance vectors for non-linear representations
   * To avoid visual clutter, we only show the plots for every alternate layer
   * For the higher layers, we find that the Pearson between the original representation and the fine-tuned one is surprisingly high (more than 0.5),
 * this reinforces the notion that fine-tuning does
   * not change the representation arbitrarily.
 Instead, it
-  * attempts to preserve the relative positions the labels.
-This means the
+  * attempts to preserve the relative positions the labels
-  * encodes task-specific information, yet it largely preserves the pre-trained information encoded in the representation
+  * ie encodes task-specific information, yet it largely preserves the pre-trained information encoded in the representation

 ### The labels of lower layers move only in a small region
 and almost in the same directions

 * The unchanged nature of lower layers raises the question:
 * do lower layers change at all?
 To answer this question,
   * for every label, we compute difference between its centroids before and